luwangg/primordial/README.md

 Just a thought, however, as I've not the time right now to write an implementation, though the implementation should stem pretty readily from an RSA technique using the known prime factors of the primordials you choose.

 So the 'secret' so to speak is exactly which primordials you used, or perhaps, which prime numbers you used to generate the primordials in the first place, as, as far as I know, there is no way to reverse the primordial and discover the prime factors, as it has many prime factors, and multiple pairs of primes generate the same primordial.
 So basically, you can find new primes to use by recursing several simple primes many many times, using my "Find Another Prime" function above, then use those primes to find one or more primordials, and perhaps use the recurrance of the prime factors as the values to encrypt/decrypt the message using public key/private key or the primes themselves and incorporate the primordials in some other way.

+# Some Example Work

+I recently ported the code to Matlab (you'll see the scripts above), however, I hit the variable-precision arithmetic limit quite quickly.
+I need a much higher precision arc cosine function, so perhaps I'll work on that next.
+But here are a few of the prime numbers I generated before running out of precision:

+1,751,689,182,900,215,667

+13,478,474,172,247,698,097

+11,276,769,660,352,321,127

 # Copyright, Improvements, and Using For Your Own Devices